About radiotherapy for prostate cancer

 Internal radiotherapy treats the prostate cancer with radiotherapy from inside the prostate gland.
 You can read about internal radiotherapy (brachytherapy) for prostate cancer in this section.

 Radiotherapy is used in two main ways to treat more advanced prostate cancer.
 It can be used for

 There is detailed information about radiotherapy to treat prostate cancer that has spread in this section.

 External radiotherapy is used to shrink secondary tumours and so control pain.
 It is mainly used to treat secondary cancer in the bones.
 The treatment works by killing off most of the cancer cells in the treated area.
 This makes the cancer shrink, and so relieves the pressure on nerves that causes pain.

 Secondary bone cancer also weakens the bones because the growing cancer cells destroy the bone.
 A bone affected by cancer is more likely to break (fracture), although this is rare in prostate cancer.
 After radiotherapy treatment, bone cells begin to replace the lost bone tissue.
 Then the bone gets stronger again and is less likely to fracture.

 Treatment to control symptoms is called palliative radiotherapy.
 Sometimes a large area of the body is treated in one go with a lower dose of radiation from an external radiotherapy machine.
 This is called hemi body irradiation.

-If several areas of bone are affected by cancer, an internal radiotherapy treatment with strontium 89 may be used.
-This is a radioactive liquid therapy (radio isotope) given by injection into a vein.
-The strontium 89 circulates throughout the body.
-It can destroy the areas of cancer cells in the bone.
+If several areas of bone are affected by cancer, doctors may suggest using an internal radiotherapy treatment such as radium 223 or strontium 89.
+These are radioactive liquid therapies (radio isotopes) given by injection into a vein.
+The radium 223 or strontium 89 circulates throughout the body.
+It is taken up by the areas of cancer cells in the bone and destroys them.
 This type of treatment can help to control pain.
 It can also slow down the rate of growth of the cancer in the bones.